 What is its history?

-According to Stefan, the predecessor to the sleeve pack was the cardboard gaylord on a wood pallet.
+The predecessor to the sleeve pack was the cardboard gaylord on a wood pallet.
 With the introduction of the solid deck plastic pallet, the bottom cardboard was no longer required, opening up the possibility of a sleeve – at first corrugated paper, and then corrugated plastic.

 What are the benefits?

 The reusable sleeve pack competes successfully with single trip gaylord and pallet systems in closed loops, as well as with plastic intermediate bulk containers for loads in the 600 to 700-pound range.

 The reusable sleeve pack provides the functionality of the single use pallet and gaylord solution, but at a significantly lower cost per use in closed loop systems.
 The sleeve pack is light, durable, and collapses when emptied to provide efficient storage and extremely high return ratios of 6:1 or 8:1.
 In one international pooling application, it enjoys a 10:1 return ratio.
 The sleeve pack delivers a maximum inner dimension to outer dimension capacity.
 Additionally, sleeve packs can be stacked up to 4 high in the warehouse, and 2 high for shipment,

 Aside from light weight and durability, other benefits include ease of customization and operator convenience.
 Because it is typically used with thermoformed pallets versus injection molded pallets, it can be more quickly prototyped to various pallet sizes as required.
 Sleeves can also be used with other types of pallets, including wood and injection molded, where a stiffer base is required.
 And increasingly, as the need for speed increases, reusable sleeve packs are being designed for ease and speed of assembly and disassembly.
 Also, the reusable sleeve pack eliminates single trip packaging waste and is fully recyclable at the end of its useful life.